Professor Maralyn Druce

 Professor Maralyn Druce undertook undergraduate training at Christ’s College, Cambridge, and completed her clinical training at UCLSM in 1994.
-She then went on to complete her higher medical training in Diabetes, Endocrinology, and GI Medicine at the Hammersmith and Barts Hospitals.
+She then went on to complete her higher medical training in diabetes, endocrinology, and general internal medicine at the Hammersmith and Barts Hospitals.

-She went on to be awarded the Chadburn Lectureship at Barts, and the London School of Medicine.
-She’s now Clinical Reader in Endocrine Medicine and Consultant in Endocrinology at Barts and the London NHS Trust.
+She went on to be awarded the Chadburn Lectureship at Barts and the London School of Medicine.

 NHS and Academic Posts